8 Days, 7 Nights

 Today we head towards Song Kul, taking our time to explore the details of this incredibly rural location.
 The beauty and culture of this remote part of Kyrgyzstan is endless: from stunning landscapes and multi-colored mountains, to yurt camps and encounters with shepherds and locals.
 We spend the afternoon and night at Song Kul, a massive freshwater lake that lays above 3000m and is surrounded by vast summer pastures.
 If we are lucky and the skies are clear, we will be able to spot the milky way, shooting stars and capture one of the most impressive light-pollution-free skies.

-Song Kul Pass, Mirlan Yurt Camp, Night Photography
+Song Kul Pass, Song Kul Yurt Camp, Song Kul Panoramic Viewpoint, Song Kul Night Photography

 We start our day waking up in a yurt at Song Kul, one of Kyrgyzstan’s most scenic sites.
 Today's highlight is a horseback ride along the lake side and if the weather accompanies, a quick dip in the blue waters.
 In the afternoon we will hop in our cars and drive over two passes as we get closer to Kazarman - this winding road offers endless photography opportunities of its multi-coloured dry landscapes.